MarketSquare/robotframework-robocop/docs/external_rules.rst

 Import from external module
 ----------------------------
-Robocop rules can be written in seperate, distributed module.
+Robocop rules can be written in separate, distributed module.
 For example using ``RobocopRules`` module name and following directory structure::

     RobocopRules/